-Peguyangan Waterfall (referred as Mata Air Guyangan by the locals) is located on the southern coast of Nusa Penida.
-The nearby attractions are the Tembeling Beach and the Banah Cliff Point on the east and the Manta Point on the west.
+Peguyangan Waterfall (referred to as Mata Air Guyangan by the locals) is located on the southern coast of Nusa Penida.
+The nearby attractions are Tembeling Beach and Banah Cliff Point on the east and Manta Point on the west.

-The easiest way to get around Nusa Penida is to rent a scooter at the harbour.
-They usually cost around 75k Rp (6 USD) for a day.
+The easiest way to get around Nusa Penida is to rent a scooter at the harbor.
+They usually cost around 75,000 IDR ($5 US) for a day.
 Although be prepared for a very bumpy ride!
-The roads on Nusa Penida are in a really bad condition with many potholes so they can be very dangerous.
+The roads on Nusa Penida are in really bad condition with many potholes so they can be very dangerous.

 Arriving to the entrance

-There is no entrance fee for visiting Peguyangan Waterfall, however you have to pay 5k Rp (0.4 USD) for parking.
-Once you parked with your scooter/car you will see a little arch in the end of the road that marks the entrance to Peguyangan Waterfall.
+There is no entrance fee for visiting Peguyangan Waterfall, however, you have to pay 5,000 IDR ($0.4 US) for parking.
+Once you parked with your scooter/car you will see a little arch at the end of the road that marks the entrance to Peguyangan Waterfall.

-At the bottom of the stairs there is a sacred temple so you are required to wear a sarong.
-If you don’t have your own, you can rent it at the entrance for 10k Rp (0.7 USD).
+At the bottom of the stairs, there is a sacred temple so you are required to wear a sarong.
+If you don’t have your own, you can rent it at the entrance for 15,000 IDR ($1 US).
 It can be hard to climb the stairs wearing a sarong but you can take it off during the climb and put it back on when you reach the temple at the bottom.

-As I mentioned before, a little arch marks the entrance to Peguyangan waterfall and right after you cross it you will see the iconic blue stairway going all the way down along the cliffs.
-In order to reach the bottom where the temple and the “waterfall” is, you have to hike down almost 700 stairs on the hillside.
+As I mentioned before, a little arch marks the entrance to Peguyangan waterfall, and right after you cross it, you will see the iconic blue stairway going all the way down along the cliffs.
+To reach the bottom where the temple and the “waterfall” are, you have to hike down almost 700 stairs on the hillside.
 It’s definitely not for the faint-hearted!

 The stairs are incredibly small and there are large gaps between them so you need to watch your steps!
 But apart from that, the walk down is not dangerous at all.
 I would recommend wearing comfy shoes for your own safety but I personally did it in sandals and there was nothing wrong with that either.